aginev/datagrid/readme.md

 # Datagrid For Laravel 5
 Package that easily converts collection of models to a datagrid table.
+The main goal of the package is to build for you a table with sorting and filters per column.
+You are defining the grid structure in your controller, pass the datagrid to the view and show it there.
+This will give you a really clean views, just a single line to show the table + filters + sorting + pagination.
+Keep in mind that filtering and sorting the data is up to you!

 ## Features
 - Composer installable